 Gaming laws are somewhat restrictive on paper in India, but a close look at the reality of the situation shows that all forms of gambling are widespread in India.
 To begin, it is estimated that Indians wager the equivalent of $60 billion a year both online and in the real world.
 The country clearly has a lot of potential owing to an expanding middle class and a population approaching 1.3 billion people.

-Therefore, anyone living in India who wants to play poker, bet on sports or play casino games should look to foreign operators, or any of the Indian betting sites listed above.
-Each of these betting sites is licensed in its home country and is more than happy to accept Indian customers, process rupee deposits and issue payouts to winners.
+Therefore, anyone living in India who wants to bet on sports, play casino games, or play online poker should look to foreign operators, or any of the Indian betting sites listed above.
+Each of these online betting sites is licensed in its home country and is more than happy to accept Indian bettors, process rupee deposits and issue payouts to winners.

-Gaming laws are mostly relegated to the state level in India, but the central government does have some power to impact the industry.
+Gambling laws in India are mostly relegated to the state level, but the central government does have some power to impact the online gambling industry.
 The most significant federal law on gambling is the Public Gaming Act of 1867.
 Considering the law was written 150 years ago, it should be no surprise that it makes no mention of the internet.

 What it does say is that it is illegal for anyone to be found in a gaming house.
 The penalty for doing so is a fine not exceeding 100 rupees or imprisonment not exceeding one month.
 Furthermore, any person found inside a gaming house is assumed to have been there for the purpose of gambling unless that person can prove otherwise.

 So, what does this have to do with online gambling?
 It appears not much, but it depends on how state officials define “gaming house.”
 The law itself defines a gaming house as follows: